Michael Collins Fast Facts

 Other Facts:

-Collins flew a "lonely lifeguard" assignment orbiting the moon while Neil Armstrong and Buzz Aldrin landed on the surface.

-Collins flew a "lonely lifeguard" assignment orbiting the moon while Neil Armstrong and Buzz Aldrin landed on the surface.
+Collins completed two space flights during his career, logging 266 hours in space - 1 hour and 27 minutes of this was spacewalking.

-Collins completed two space flights during his career, logging 266 hours in space - 1 hour and 27 minutes of this were extravehicular (space walking)
+Collins completed two space flights during his career, logging 266 hours in space - 1 hour and 27 minutes of this was spacewalking.

 Says he believes that extraterrestrials do exist, telling the New York Daily News in 1999: "It seems to me the height of arrogance to say that our little stupid sun off in one obscure corner of an odd galaxy called the Milky Way should be the only one in the whole universe capable of developing what we sometimes refer to as intelligent life."